Organisational readiness for Open Source

 1. garymcgath

-January 28, 2013 @ 1:00 pm CET
+January 28, 2013 @ 1:00 PM Europe/Berlin

 Thanks for shedding some realistic light on open source.
 Too many people think of it just as a resource that's available at no cost; I've been guilty of that myself too often.
 The airy claim that if there's a problem with an open-source application you can just change it, flies in the face of practical reality too.
 Open source runs into the "tragedy of the commons" problem: The optimum strategy is to let other people do the contributing.
 Not all institutions can usefully participate in maintaining an open-source product, but it would be nice if "tipping" for OS software became as habitual a practice as tipping in a restaurant.